haiwen/seafile-admin-docs/manual/extension/metadata-server.md

 === "Standalone"

     !!! note
-        For standalone deployment, the metadata server only supports Seafile using the storage backend such as **S3**.
+        For standalone deployment (usually used in cluster deployment), the metadata server only supports Seafile using the storage backend such as **S3**.

     ```sh
     wget https://manual.seafile.com/13.0/repo/docker/metadata-server/md-server.yml